And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I said, I want to get a ranch one day and raise cattle.

-He goes, Oh, I know the perfect place.
+He goes, oh, I know the perfect place.

-I guess I said, Well, how big is it?
+I said, well, how big is it?

-Oh, ten or twenty thousand acres.
+Oh, 10 or 20,000 acres.

-I said, No, no, no, no.
+I said, no, no, no, no.

-I want the baby style ranch, the little itty bitty baby ranch one, you know, where I could ride my bike around the property and be exhausted.
+I want the baby-style ranch, the little itty-bitty baby ranch one, you know, where I could ride my bike around the property and be exhausted.

 That would be enough room for me.